kiliczsh/xmcp/CONTRIBUTING.md

 Follow the templates to report issues or request features.

 If you're adding a new feature, please consider adding an example to the `examples` directory.
+This will help us test the feature and ensure it works as expected.

 ## Questions